aniket-mish/tiny-agent/README.md

-# implementing a simple llm framework
+# implementing a simple and tiny agent

-in this repository, i'm going to implement a minimalist llm framework!
+in this repository, i'm going to implement a minimalist llm framework and a tiny agent!